 It's also the anniversary of Rasputin's death

 Rasputin was renowned for many things - he was the opium-crazed "Mad Monk" who had a huge influence over the Russian Emperor Nicolas II and his wife.
 Amongst many other alarming claims, he was known for being extraordinarily well-endowed and sleeping around in royal circles.

 Rasputinís death was just as mysterious as the man himself.
 He was repeatedly shot, poisoned, rolled in a carpet and thrown into an icy river... but when his body was found, it appeared that he had still tried to claw himself out from under the ice.
 It seems only appropriate that we should mix a Nutty Russian, and toast the life of an undoubted legend.

-Today, Buffalo, New York, is the second biggest city in New York State, and a popular jump-off point for the Niagara Falls.
-On this day in 1813, however, British troops reduced it to a smouldering wreckage.
+Today, Buffalo, New York, is the second biggest city in New York State, and a popular jump-off point for Niagara Falls.
+On this day in 1813, however, British troops reduced it to a smouldering ruin.

 The US had been at war with Britain for over a year at this point, largely because they wanted parts of Canada, but also because the British, still pissed off with American Independence, had been backing Native American tribes in their wars against the settlers.

 On 10th December, US forces burned a Canadian town to the ground, sparking protests from settlers who recognised that this opened the doors for the British to retaliate in kind.
 Within three weeks, retaliation hit Buffalo.